Deep Operator BSDE: a Numerical Scheme to Approximate Solution Operators: BSDEs and their numerical approximation

-where $X^{\pi}$ denotes some approximation of the forward diffusion.
 This result is easily proved by backward induction.
 We emphasize that the Markov property of the forward process and the fact that the final condition of the BSDE only depends on the final value of the SDE are crucial elements here.

 By the $L^{2}$-projection rule of conditional expectations, we can then write